mbcovid19updates/mbcovid19updates.github.io/README.md

 If you strongly wish to receive a second dose of AstraZeneca, the province announced (June 18, 2021) that a total of 15 medical clinics and pharmacies will soon act as regional hubs to offer second-dose AstraZeneca vaccinations.
 Beginning next week, individuals will be able to use the [online vaccine finder](https://manitoba.ca/covid19/vaccine/finder.html) to find a location with available doses.

-#### Locations to receive AstraZeneca soon
+#### Locations with AstraZeneca

-The following medical clinics and pharmacies in the province will receive AstraZeneca vaccine to provide second doses to individuals who cannot or will not receive a different type of vaccine.
-Sites will update their information on the [online vaccine finder](https://manitoba.ca/covid19/vaccine/finder.html) when they are ready to begin making appointments. **PLEASE CHECK THE VACCINE FINDER TOOL TO CONFIRM DOSES ARE AVAILABLE**
+The following medical clinics and pharmacies in the province have received AstraZeneca vaccine to provide second doses to individuals who cannot or will not receive a different type of vaccine.
+Please check the [online vaccine finder](https://manitoba.ca/covid19/vaccine/finder.html) to confirm they have stock and are able to accept appointments.

 Location Name | Address | City
 --- | --- | ---